ricardodeazambuja/ros2-playground/README.md

 Finally, you don't need to remember the IP address for that container as it will be accessible using `ros2-8589d9bd2d.local`.

 ## VSCode
 If you are using VSCode, you can take advantage of its `Remote - Containers` extension and attach VSCode to a running container (https://code.visualstudio.com/docs/remote/attach-container).
 However, by default, it will not have the extensions, but you can simply open the Extensions tab and click/install the ones you need or you can change the global settings to install some by default (https://code.visualstudio.com/docs/remote/containers#_always-installed-extensions).
 If you clone this repo into your ROS2 workspace, the directory `.vscode` already has the settings needed to make it work with the containers created using this repo.

+By default the system will look for `install/setup.bash` inside the host directory and source if available.
+It will also search for python packages and add them to PYTHONPATH.
+These steps are to allow IntelliSense to see all packages inside the workspace.

+That's it, VSCode will use the `/home/ros2user/host` as its workspace dir and it may take a little while to get ready with extensions and IntelliSense stuff because I added a bunch of paths to search for libraries.